pstackebrandt/pstackebrandt.github.io/README.md

+# pstackebrandt.github.io

+- simple homepage with react, to be published with github pages
+- react app now directly in root folder, not in subfolder

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).